 There are 4 plans you can choose from – Keto, Paleo, Traditional, and Plant-Based.
 The Keto, Paleo, and Traditional plans have a good selection of protein options.
 These include chicken breast, chimichurri chicken, pulled pork, grass-fed ground beef, shrimp, ground turkey, turkey sausage, and steak.

-Image of the Buffalo Cauliflower Florets with Yucca Fries and Carrots Coins from Eat Clean next to a photo of the meal cooked in a microwave tray
+Eat Clean's image of the plated Buffalo Cauliflower Florets with Yucca Fries dish next to a photo of the meal in a warped microwaveable tray

-Eat Clean offers between 4 to 20 meals every week depending on which portion size you choose and these get rotated weekly.
+Eat Clean offers between 6 to 20 meals (in batches of 2 to 14) every week and recipes get rotated weekly.
 If you want to check the new menu for the following week, it gets updated every Thursday at 12 am (midnight) EST. As such, it recommends that you order something right away if you like it as that specific meal may no longer be available the following week.
-Image of Eat Clean's Chocolate Glazed Donuts and Vegan Patty image next to a photo of the meal plated at home

 You’ll find a few different breakfast choices.
 I tried the Chocolate Glazed Donuts and Vegan Patty from the vegan menu.
 I’m not sure if I was supposed to heat the donuts but Eat Clean has very limited details regarding the heating and preparation of its meals.
 Check out my cooking and eating section for more on this.